OpenBB-finance/OpenBB/website/content/bot/usage/discord.md

 ---
 title: Discord
 sidebar_position: 2
-description: Understand the basics for getting started and running the OpenBB Bot.
+description: Understand the basics for getting started and running the OpenBB Boton Discord.
 keywords: [discord, how to, explanation, openbb bot, openbb, guide, bot guide, commands, community]
 ---